About Beas Kund Trek

 Placed around Manali, the Beas Kund Trek is another term for fascination.
 Beas Kund Trek is not only popular among trekkers and wanderlusts.
 But it also attracts nature lovers.
 Beas Kund is a lake that is nestled in the lap of the mountains of Himachal Pradesh.
 At an altitude of 12,772 ft, the Kund is the origin point of river Beas.
 The location makes for an amazingly picturesque travel destination and an even better summer trek, to rewind and rejuvenate amidst nature.

-Manali is not just known for its natural charm, it is the place where one of the most mesmerising trek trails resides.
-The Beas Kund Trek is one among the most undertaken treks, and the location also makes for an enthralling weekend getaway.
-This trek is an ensemble of natural beauty, view of the mountains, interesting landscapes, and serenity.
-The trail of this trek ranges from easy to moderate, which makes it manageable even for the beginners.
+Manali is not just known for its natural charm, it is the place where one of the most mesmerizing trek trails resides.
+The Beas Kund Trek is one of the most undertaken treks, and the location also makes for an enthralling weekend getaway.
+This trek is an ensemble of natural beauty, a view of the mountains, interesting landscapes, and serenity.
+The trail of this trek ranges from easy to moderate, which makes it manageable even for beginners.

 About Beas Kund

-Beas Kund is a beautiful lake in the Himachal Pradesh region, on the Kullu valley amidst the Pir Panjal Range.
+Beas Kund is a beautiful lake in the Himachal Pradesh region, in the Kullu Valley amidst the Pir Panjal Range.
 The trek to the Beas Kund is a beautiful yet quick 3-day trek that starts right from Manali, which happens to be a short 16km away.
-Because of its proximity to a serene and heavenly place like Manali, the trek trail has all the more calm and mesmerizing ambience that attracts hikers and trekkers from all over the world.
-Even though it is right next to Manali, the Beas Kund trek is still relatively unexplored by the Indian trekkers, which ensures that you will enjoy a lovely trek in your holiday, if you are someone who is wishing to step out of the crowd of the city hoping for a weekend getaway amidst nature.
+Because of its proximity to a serene and heavenly place like Manali, the trek trail has a more calm and mesmerizing ambiance that attracts hikers and trekkers from all over the world.
+Even though it is right next to Manali, the Beas Kund trek is still relatively unexplored by Indian trekkers, which ensures that you will enjoy a lovely trek on your holiday, if you are someone who wishes to step out of the crowd of the city hoping for a weekend getaway amidst nature.

-The Beas Kund trek has lots of natural features that are the gift to the trekkers as they get to experience the gifts of nature in its full glory.
-Considering the fact that the trek route being right outside Manali, Beas Kund has rich green mixed forests of deodar and alpine.
-In the trail you will experience stretches of forest that are rich in flora and fauna, that open up to clearings, grasslands, and valleys with mesmerizing views.
-And it is in these very valleys where you will be camping during the trek, which sure is a memorable experience for any trekker and thus becomes one of the key attractions of this trek.
+The Beas Kund trek has lots of natural features that are a gift to the trekkers as they get to experience the gifts of nature in its full glory.
+Because the trek route is right outside Manali, Beas Kund has rich green mixed forests of deodar and alpine.
+In the trail, you will experience stretches of forest that are rich in flora and fauna, that open up to clearings, grasslands, and valleys with mesmerizing views.
+It is in these very valleys where you will be camping during the trek, which sure is a memorable experience for any trekker and thus becomes one of the key attractions of this trek.

-Along with the lavish green forests and deep valleys, the major factor that makes the Beas Kund trek so attractive is summit views.
-Beas Kund is the advance camps and the initial stages of the major trek routes like the Ladakhi peak, Hanuman Tibba, The Friendship Peak, Pir Panjal Mountains, Dhundi, Indrasan Peak, Deo Tibba, etc and many more.
-This means that starting from the valley, you will be surrounded by monumental mountains that engulfs your horizon, making this trek one of a kind.
-This also ensures close proximity to those peaks and summits, giving you a view that is every trekker’s dream.
+Along with the lavish green forests and deep valleys, the major factor that makes the Beas Kund trek so attractive is the summit views.
+Beas Kund is the advance camp and the initial stages of the major trek routes like the Ladakhi Peak, Hanuman Tibba, Friendship Peak, Pir Panjal Mountains, Dhundi, Indrasan Peak, Deo Tibba, etc and many more.
+This means that starting from the valley, you will be surrounded by monumental mountains that engulf your horizon, making this trek one of a kind.
+This also ensures proximity to those peaks and summits, giving you a view that is every trekker’s dream.

 About Beas Kund Trek

-The first day of the trek starts with driving from Manali, your basecamp to Dhundi, via Solong valley.
+The first day of the trek starts with driving from Manali, your base camp to Dhundi, via Solong Valley.
 This region is famous for being the starting point of many treks and also has one of India’s finest slopes for skiing.
-As you hike on either side of Beas river down the Solong valley, you get to experience beautiful scenes.
+As you hike on either side of the Beas River down the Solong Valley, you get to experience beautiful scenes.
 After an easy 7km trek, you reach a quaint village.
-It is a beautiful place with a landscape complemented by mountains and wild-flowers.
+It is a beautiful place with a landscape complemented by mountains and wildflowers.
 With the Dhundi road being drivable, we will drive from Dhundi to Bakarthach which is a 6 km drive.
 This is where we will set our camps for the night here.
-Bakarthach being a high-altitude meadow, its captivating beauty and the cool breeze is bound to ease away your fatigue.
+Bakarthach is a high-altitude meadow, its captivating beauty and the cool breeze are bound to ease away your fatigue.
 The sight of sheep grazing around in such a setting also acts as a calming experience.

 The second day begins by climbing up a small ridge through Bhoj Patr that takes you to Beas Kund.
 With the region being filled with wild flora and fauna including a variety of birch trees it has a unique setting.
 After spending a considerable amount of time, you make your way back to Bakarthach in the evening.

-On the third day, you trek from Bakerthach to Dhundi, after which you are dropped off to Manali.
+On the third day, you trek from Bakerthach to Dhundi, after which you are dropped off at Manali.

 - Region- Kullu valley, Pir Panjal Range